ToshioCP/Gtk4-tutorial/src/sec14.src.md

 - 36: Calls `notebook_page_build` to build a new page.
 - 37: Frees `filename`.
 - 10- 24: The function `notebook_page_build`.
-A parameter with `const` qualifier doesn't change in the function.
+A parameter with the `const` qualifier cannot be modified within the function.
 It means that the argument `filename` is owned by the caller.
-The caller needs to free it when it becomes useless.
+The caller is responsible for freeing it when it is no longer needed.
 - 12: Creates GtkScrolledWindow.
 - 17: Inserts `tv` to GtkScrolledWindow as a child.
 - 18-19: Creates GtkLabel, then appends `scr` and `lab` to the GtkNotebook instance `nb`.
 - 20-21: Sets "tab-expand" property to TRUE.
 The function `g_object_set` sets properties on an object.
 The object can be any object derived from GObject.
-In many cases, an object has its own function to set its properties, but sometimes doesn't.
+In many cases, an object has its own function to set its properties, but sometimes does not.
 In that case, use `g_object_set` to set the property.
 - 22: Sets the current page to the newly created page.
 - 23: Connects "change-file" signal and the handler `file_changed_cb`.